shehan807/camcasp-bin/INSTALL_BIN.md

    >    export CAMCASP=$PWD

-   though usually you will want to set this variable in your startup script.
+   though usually you will want to set this variable in your startup script, in which case replace $PWD with the output of this command; i.e., the full path to the CAMCASP base directory.

-4. Add the CAMCASP bin directory to your path, e.g. using
+5. Add the CAMCASP bin directory to your path, e.g. using
    > export PATH=$CAMCASP/bin:$PATH

    Again, this is most conveniently done in your startup directory.

-5. CamCASP needs at least one of the SCF codes Dalton or NWChem or Psi4.
+6. CamCASP needs at least one of the SCF codes Dalton or NWChem or Psi4.
 For each of these that you wish to use, provide either a symbolic link dalton or nwchem or psi4 in the CamCASP/bin directory that points to the corresponding executable, or a shell script